Breast Stories by You

 “My breasts are a physical reminder of the most significant period of my life – that being the first 18 months of motherhood.
 They are soft, stretched and imperfect after breastfeeding, but I wouldn’t change that for the world.
 My breasts nourished the most important person in my universe....”Read Maya's Breast Story

 “I love my titties.
-I suppose the more ‘sophisticated’ way to refer to them are my breasts or the girls but I have always affectionately known them as my titties— so that’s what I’ll call them here...”
+I COULD call them are my breasts but I have always affectionately known them as my titties— so that’s what I’ll call them here...”

 31-year-old enthusiast of meaningful conversations